 The answer should be easy.
 Do not pull the lever and do not push the fat man.
 Murdering innocent people is wrong and committing immoral actions cannot be justified by being useful.

 If the trolley problem scenario is changed to one where terrorists have five hostages, then the moral truth may be more apparent.
-The terrorists appear on Youtube or television and say that if Richard Cocks kills one of his sisters, the five hostages will be spared.
-If Richard Cocks complied, the ironic situation would be that Richard Cocks would be a murderer and the terrorists would not.
+The terrorists appear on Youtube or television and say that if a victim of their choosing is killed, the five hostages will be spared.
+If we complied, the ironic situation would be that we would be murderers and the terrorists would not.

-It is not morally permissible to kill innocent people no matter how handy it might be to get rid of someone.
-The trolley problem is trying to get people to engage in sacrificial conduct.
-Again, imagine the terrorist situation just described except this time the terrorists say that if Richard Cocks does not commit suicide, the five hostages will be killed.
-Am I morally obliged to kill myself?
+Again, imagine the terrorist situation just described except this time the terrorists say that if you personally do not commit suicide the five hostages will be killed.
+Are you morally obliged to kill yourself?
 No.

 Murdering the innocent victim and siding with the mob (the many) is to scapegoat.
 Killing innocent victims is frequently useful.
 It bonds people together in mutual hatred against the victim, temporarily halting any animosity that may have occurred within the mob.
 In scapegoating as described by René Girard, the victim is always innocent.
 He is always innocent of what he is accused, namely entirely destroying the social fabric and single-handedly inducing neighbor to murder neighbor.
 Mimetic desire leads to conflict and in situations of chaos induced, for instance, by war, famine, plague, drought and flood, the normal taboos, prohibitions, and laws are not sufficient to suppress the violence inherent in rivalrous relationships.